MVS-sysgen/sysgen/README.md

-# :warning: THIS BRANCH IS NO LONGER SUPPORTED USE THE MAIN BRANCH THIS IS KEPT FOR HISTORICAL REASONS :warning:
+# :warning: THIS BRANCH IS NO LONGER SUPPORTED USE THE MAIN BRANCH :warning:

+This branch is only being kept for historical purposes and for tracking the original changes from Jay Moseley's sysgen.

 # Automated MVS3.8j Sysgen